About the Beyond Diversity I Seminar

 - In-Tasc Teacher Standards: #1, 2, 3, 5, 7 & 9

-There are no fees associated with attending this seminar, but pre-registration is required.
+There are no registration fees to participate in the Beyond Diversity I Seminar, but pre-registration is required.

 Note: This seminar is a full 2-day training.
 Attendees are expected to attend both days.
 If you are not able to commit to full 2-day attendance, we ask that you register at a later date when your schedule allows for you to be present for both days.

 - 7:30 am - 8:00 am - Registration and Continental Breakfast

 - 8:00 am - 3:30 pm Institute (Both Days) - Lunch Provided